 Mind and Body are connected very intimately.
 When mind is calm, body also relaxes.
 Practicing mindfulness helps to reduce negative effects of stress and hence reduces blood pressure.

 The correct method of mindfulness meditation is the one that focuses the mind on an object to elicit relaxation.
 There are many types of mindfulness techniques, one should find the method best suitable…

 1. Omkar Chanting done for 15 minutes has shown miraculous reduction in bp.

 2. Transcendental Meditation involves focusing at one repetitive action such as word, mantra, picture to calm the mind and brings nervous system into balance.

-3. Mindfulness Meditation uses sound or touch like ringing of bell, chanting of mantras etc to focus the mind.
+3. Immersion Meditation uses sound or touch like ringing of bell, chanting of mantras etc to focus the mind.

 4. Yoga Nidra, a form of guided meditation practice designed by Swami Satyananda Saraswati, removes physical, mental and emotional strains and produces deep relaxation.